AksanDotDev/discord.py_workshop/part_2.md

         )
 ```

-So, let take this apart, first, we have a new helper, usage, this allows us to provide a string that replaces the arguments in the command examples found in `help`, this can be useful for providing guidance on how to use your bot's more complex commands and we'll expand it later.
+So, let take this apart.
+First we have a new helper, `usage`, this allows us to provide a string that replaces the arguments in the command examples found in `help`.
+This can be useful for providing guidance on how to use your bot's more complex commands and we'll expand it later.
 Second we have a new argument to our command that tells it to look for a `str` given after the argument.
 This works, but we can do better...

-### 2.5.2
+### 2.5.2 Debates, or sofisticated arguments

-Right now this bot will respond in the context that it got the command, but this is a bit limiting, sometimes we want to have our joke set up in another channel, or to set it up in a DM (okay, this is stretching the premise a bit, but think if you want to tell your bot where to send a log file or such), lets make it possible to do that.
+Right now this bot will respond in the context that it got the command, but this is a bit limiting.
+Sometimes we want to have our joke set up in another channel, or to set it up in a DM (okay, this is stretching the premise a bit, but think if you want to tell your bot where to send a log file or such), lets make it possible to do that.

 First we need to import a little help though.